Sobia-s/Sobia-s/README.md

 # Hi there 👋, I'm Sobia!

-### Certified Front-End Developer passionate about developing optimized, user-friendly websites
+### Excited to Develop Engaging and Intuitive Websites As a Front-End Developer

 ## 🌟 Key Skills
 - HTML, CSS, JavaScript, React